TwisterMc/wp-delete-post-images/README.md

 ## Features

 - Deletes attached media when a post is permanently deleted
-- Skips media still used elsewhere (featured images, content references, postmeta, site icon, custom logo)
 - Skips media still used elsewhere (featured images, content references, postmeta IDs and URL strings, site icon, custom logo)
-- Optional deep scans for URLs in term meta, options, and comments (behind filters)
+- Optional deep scans for URLs in term meta, options, and comments
 - Includes the post's featured image even if it has no parent
 - Runs only on permanent deletion (not when moving to trash)
-- Lightweight, no UI, safe-by-default heuristics
-- Filters to customize behavior
+- Accessible admin settings page under **Settings → Delete Post Media**
+- Performance tuning: enable/disable individual scans for bulk operations
+- Safe-by-default heuristics with extensible filters and actions

 ## Installation

 1. Copy the folder `wp-delete-post-images` into `wp-content/plugins/`.
 2. Ensure the main file is at `wp-content/plugins/wp-delete-post-images/wp-delete-post-images.php`.
 3. Activate the plugin in WP Admin → Plugins.
+4. (Optional) Configure settings at **Settings → Delete Post Media**.

 ## How It Works